TheWicklowWolf/TheWicklowWolf.github.io/_posts/2024-07-22-music-stack.md

 Note:
 > Lidarr does not automatically rename files after import, and matching may not be perfect.
-> Some tracks/albums will not be imported automatcially as there are differences in track length, metadata etc.
+> Some tracks/albums will not be imported automatically as there are differences in track length, metadata etc.

 > If you want an easy way to improve import matching, you have the option to disable fingerprinting.
 However, this approach may _potentially_ lead to incorrect imports.
 > - Lidarr Settings -> Media Management -> Allow Fingerprinting -> Never
     (with advanced options shown)

 > It's recommended to review for unmapped files and use manual import where necessary.
-> After importing, you can rename tracks using Lidarr's file rename function, if needed.
+> After importing, you can rename tracks using Lidarr's file renaming function, if needed.

 ## Lidify